lilive/Freeplane-Jumper/README.md

 # Jumper - The jumping filter for Freeplane

-This script for Freeplane provide a search box that filter the nodes on-the-fly as the user type the search terms, and allow to jump to one of the results.
+This Freeplane add-on provide a search box that filter the nodes on-the-fly as the user type the search terms, and allow to jump to one of the results.

 The goal is to provide a quick way to search for nodes, fully keyboard driven.

 ## Features

+- Search in any part of the nodes (core text, details, notes, attributes)
 - Regular search of transversal search (find words across a branch)
+- Case sensitive or insensitive search
 - Plain text or regular expressions search
-- Case sensitive or insensitive search
 - Words can be searched in any order
 - Search the whole map, only the siblings of the selected node, or its descendants
 - Results updated as you type
 - Matching text is highlighted in the results list
-- Search string history
+- Search history
-- Keyboard shorcuts for all the search options
+- Keyboard shortcuts for all the search options
-- Persistent search settings across script execution
+- Persistent search settings
+- Options to customize the results appearence

 ## Usage